fabiofabrizi/pands-project/README.md

 <b>Pair Plots</b>
 'pair_plots.png' is a scatter plot of all pairs of attributes.
 If I could only present one plot to my audience, it would be this one, as we can see that petal length and width are highly correlated.
+In addition, it's clear that no matter what variable is examined, 'Iris Setosa' is clearly apart from the other two species